 The tall evergreens to the east are home to Red-breasted Nuthatch, Brown Creeper, and Nuttall's Woodpecker, the last of which can usually be found in the pines along the trail behind the park visitor center.

 For such a small body of water, Jewel Lake attracts a surprising diversity of wintering waterfowl, with Bufflehead, Ring-necked Duck, and Common Merganser joining the resident Mallards.
 The lake margins are often home to a visiting Belted Kingfisher, Great Blue Heron, Great Egret or Snowy Egret.
 Yellow-rumped Warblers winter in the low vegetation around the lake, while a pair of Black Phoebes nests at the lake's outflow dam.

 Beyond the lake the trail diverges from the creek, entering drier and grassier habitat.
-This oak savannah is home to numerous Spotted Towhees and what sometimes seems like every squawking Western Scrub-Jay in a twenty-mile radius.
+This oak savannah is home to numerous Spotted Towhees and what sometimes seems like every squawking California Scrub Jay in a twenty-mile radius.
 In the spring, listen for singing Lazuli Buntings and California Thrashers in the chaparral above.

 Throughout the park, careful examination of dense vegetation near water may produce a look at one of the resident Wrentits.
 Alternatively, in winter keep an eye on the sky above for the possibility of Band-tailed Pigeons.

 Most of the park's rarities are eastern vagrants.
 The wooded areas around Jewel Lake have attracted a variety of stray passerines, including Red-eyed Vireo, Chestnut-sided Warbler, Black-and-white Warbler, Hooded Warbler, and American Redstart.
 A Red-naped Sapsucker was present in the eucalyptus grove above Jewel Lake in December 2007.

 One exceptional record was the Worm-eating Warbler present in the summer of 1978.